-The Applied Anthropology Laboratories (AAL) is an outreach arm of the Department of Anthropology.
+The Applied Anthropology Laboratories (AAL) is an institute within the College of Sciences and Humanities.
 The AAL provides a full range of cultural resource management (CRM) and research services.
 Our professional staff is experienced in all levels of field survey, excavation, analysis, and curation.
 Our staff specializes geoarchaeology (geochemistry, geophysics, etc.), spatial analysis, faunal analysis, and a variety of other research specialties.
 We assist communities, government agencies, and industry in the integration of archaeological research with community and economic development.
 We work closely with our partners to meet their needs from project inception through completion.

-In combination with our Research Fellows, we work with consulting engineers, private developers, small towns and large cities, state and federal agencies, descendant communities, schools, students, historical societies, researchers, and others on a variety of applied anthropological services, scientific research, educational, and other service activities.
-Our students, staff, and Research Fellows are actively engaged in the scholarship of discovery, the scholarship of integration, and the scholarship of application providing thousands of hours of enhanced experiential learning opportunities.
+We work with consulting engineers, private developers, small towns and large cities, state and federal agencies, descendant communities, schools, students, historical societies, researchers, and others on a variety of applied anthropological services, scientific research, educational, and other service activities.
+Our students and staff are actively engaged in the scholarship of discovery, the scholarship of integration, and the scholarship of application providing thousands of hours of enhanced experiential learning opportunities.